 The political motivations of the three countries involved were murky.
 Woodrow Wilson, representing America, had a great desire for peace.
 He had been working hard on a concept that he called the Fourteen Points, a series of ideas and policies that would ensure there would be total world peace for the rest of all time.
 He essentially proposed the creation of what was known as the League of Nations, something that was the precursor to the United Nations.

-The purpose of this League was so that it would allow all nations to come together and cooperate with one another, preventing war and creating a forum in which argument and problems would be settled though moderation and judgement.
-This was an extreme ambition, and it wasn’t particularly well received by France and England, who were far more concerned with punishing Germany.
-Woodrow Wilson held no extreme desire to punish Germany, but knew that he was essentially outgunned by the political beliefs of the other two major powers at the table.
+The purpose of this League was so that it would allow all nations to come together and cooperate with one another, preventing war and creating a forum in which argument and problems would be settled through moderation and judgment.
+This was an extreme ambition, and it wasn’t particularly well-received by France and England, who were far more concerned with punishing Germany.
+Woodrow Wilson held no extreme desire to punish Germany but knew that he was essentially outgunned by the political beliefs of the other two major powers at the table.

-England’s motivation was purely revenge driven, as there was a great deal of anger and hostility towards the German nation for their savagery.
+England’s motivation was purely driven by revenge, as there was a great deal of anger and hostility towards the German nation for their savagery.
 David Lloyd George, of Great Britain, was put in a precarious situation due to the fact that he was an elected official and the will of the people was deeply desiring to see the Germans pay for their crimes.
-He supported a mild amount of reparations and was primarily worried about the trade relations, as Germany had been a good partner before the war, but the publics fervor put him in a position where he was required to play the tough guy.
+He supported a mild amount of reparations and was primarily worried about the trade relations, as Germany had been a good partner before the war, but the public fervor put him in a position where he was required to play the tough guy.

 France’s motivation, as said before, was to bring Germany to a point of no return.
 The idea of a militarized Germany terrified them to the point where they were willing to do anything that it took to get Germany’s military completely disarmed and for it to be incapable of fighting again.